sciZer0/7/v/README.md

 The project seeks to eventually scan the eyeballs of all people worldwide.

-The collected Public Addresses will also be absolutely-good for making various token-airdrops.

 Essentially, the project creates the biggest-ever, global, user base — also, a global distribution system for everything.

+In particular,
+these collected Public Addresses will also be absolutely-good for making various token-airdrops.

 The realization of the idea will lead to that each new global project on Earth will have an easy and cheap tool to start up right away with a user base of billions of people, airdropping its tokens (incentive points) to people of the base.

 Each new project will have the ability to start very powerfully, regardless of big money and "useful" connections.

-The moat of any successful business project will only be that it should be **extremely-hard** for competitors to **improve** the conditions the project provides to customers/users.
+The moat of any successful business project will only be that it should be **extremely-hard** for competitors to **improve** the conditions the project provides to its customers/users.

-As for the blockchain  industry where code is open-source, it is important to also note that thanks to this new paradigm and the new revolutionary blockchain protocol (described in this paper), each blockchain project created before 2023 might definitely be perceived in the future as absolutely
+As for the blockchain  industry where additionally code and ideas are open and free, it is important to also note that thanks to this new paradigm and the new revolutionary blockchain protocol (described in this paper), each blockchain project created before 2023 might definitely be perceived in the future as absolutely

 * **unpopular**
 * **unjust**